Gale River Co-op Preschool Mission Statement

 It is important that members feel free to make suggestions to the preschool teachers (either directly or via the Board of Directors) about the curriculum.
 The group must realize however, that educational programs are designed as a whole, not in bits and pieces, and that the teachers are in charge of designing the educational program.

 GRCP’s teachers will maintain confidentiality concerning any information about the children, their names, their disabilities, medical data/conditions, their families, and the circumstances in which they live.
 It is the teacher’s responsibility not to share specific information about the individual children with others outside this facility.
-Parents must also maintain this confidentiality, both inside and outside of the classroom.
+Parents/guardians must also maintain this confidentiality, both inside and outside of the school.
 People and programs authorized to receive information are listed in each child’s file.

 Strategies for Discipline